Cledar/cledar-python-sdk/README.md

 ## Project Description

 **Cledar Python SDK** is a shared set of production‑ready services and utilities used across Cledar projects.
-It can be consumed either as a Git submodule or installed directly from Git.
+It can be installed from PyPI (recommended), or consumed as a Git dependency or Git submodule.

 Included modules:
 - kafka_service: Kafka Producer/Consumer, helpers and DLQ handler